CCPBioSim/CodeEntropy/docs/getting_started.rst

 Or as an alternative, you could edit the config.yaml file and use the CodeEntropy command as in the first example.

 CodeEntropy creates job* directories for the output, where * is a job number choosen by the so that there are sequentially numbered directories when you rerun CodeEntropy in the same working directory.
+Each job* directory contains the output json file and a subdirectory with the log files.